maftkd/MeshEditor/README.md

 A toy Mesh Editor made to explore the world of CAD.
 The editor works exclusively within the Unity Engine and is essentially a feature-limited clone of Blender.
 Before starting this project, I thought it would be so simple as to not be worth my time.
 Upon starting it, I realized how wrong I was.

+For starters, creating a "Mesh" to be sent to the gpu usually consists of vertices, triangles, and various per-vertex data.
+However, when manipulating mesh data in the world of cad, one must distinguish between primitives used for rendering, and those used for editing.
+I.e. the user need not be aware that their quad is actually two triangles.

+Furthermore, to the user a vertex is just a vertex.
+But those who have worked with flat-shaded geometry understand that there are often multiple vertices with the same position and different normals.
+Of course the user for a CAD program doesn't care about these subtleties.

+There have been a lot of other learnings like how to detect which primitives a user clicks on when they click to select (hint: I lean heavily on IQ's [ray-intersect](https://iquilezles.org/articles/intersectors/) formulas)

+It also seems that the way Blender does box-select is by rasterizing the primitives with ID's, and that image is then passed to the CPU and analyzed pixel by pixel.
+At least that's the way I plan to impliment it.
+You can see a full list of planned features below.

 ## Features
 - [x] Multiple selection modes (vertex, edge, face)
 - [x] Translation (with gizmo & 'G' key)